joshnuss/react-hooks-in-svelte/README.md

 [React example](/use-memo/react/src/Fibonacci.js)<br/>
 [Svelte example](/use-memo/svelte/src/Fibonacci.svelte)

 In Svelte, all reactive statements are memoized.
-Instead of `const var = useMemo(expression, dependencies)`, you can use `$: var = expression`.
+Instead of `const var = useMemo(() => expression, dependencies)`, you can use `$: var = expression`.
 Notice with Svelte, you don't need to declare the dependencies.
 The compiler infers them for you.

 ![Diff of useMemo](/images/useMemo.jpeg?raw=true)